rapid7/insightconnect-plugins/plugins/microsoft_teams/help.md

 #### Add Channel to Team

-Add a channel to a team
+This action is used to add a channel to a team

 ##### Input